emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 - Left-click a node to change its faction ownership.
 - Right-click a node to mark it as being occupied by a mob.
 One click gives it a normal mob (small dot) and a second click gives it a deathstack (large dot).
 - Ctrl + right-click a node to mark it as being occupied by an ally.
 One click gives it an NPC (small dot) and a second click gives it a deployed echelon (large dot).
+- The `Turn: X` button allows you to select the current turn you're on.
+Setting this to the correct number will ensure that the closed helipad spawns mobs on applicable turns while not spawning when it shouldn't.
 - Once you have your map in the desired state, just click the big orange button.
-This will show the expected enemy turn movements.
+This will show the expected enemy turn movements, including from any new spawns.
 Clicking elsewhere will revert back to the pre-calculation view.
 - Importing and exporting of the map state can now be done via standard copy and paste shortcuts.
 Simply use Ctrl+C to copy the map state and Ctrl+V to restore from a map state currently stored in your clipboard.

 ## Disclaimer